hemisemidemipresent/cyberquincy/README.md

 The final special case is that Gwendolin is just `gwen`/`Gwen` in all three types

-For more information, see `alias-repository.js`
+For more information, see `alias-repository.js` and `./aliases/README.md`